 Brief, simple posts to provide wealth advisors and HNW policy owners additional insight as to how to most efficiently and cost effectively - and how to avoid common pitfalls and less-than-professional intermediaries - undertake the sale of an unwanted or surplus life insurance policy.

-We are the most professional, fastest, and lowest-cost way for wealth advisors to maximize the the value of their clients' unwanted and surplus life insurance.
+We are the most professional, fastest, and lowest-cost way to monetize unwanted and surplus life insurance.